metasoarous/dotfiles/README.md

 ## Uninstall

-To remove the dotfile configs, run the following commands.
-Be certain to double check the contents of the files before removing so you don't lose custom settings.
+To remove the dotfile configs, just remove all of the links using `unlink`.
+Then you can

 ```
 unlink ~/.bin